 The Project was completed in conjunction with and in support of upland site redevelopment of the Bay Wood property (Property).
 The shoreline cleanup and restoration has significantly improved ecological function of the shoreline as part of an interim cleanup action with Ecology.
 These benefits also fulfilled the requirements of a critical area buffer reduction granted by the City of Everett (City) to support the upland development of the Property.
 The interim action and associated monitoring were conducted in consultation with Ecology staff and in accordance with the AO and subsequent planning documents, including the Restoration Design Criteria Memorandum (Shannon & Wilson, 2019b), Final Compliance Monitoring Plan (Landau Associates, Inc. [LAI], 2020a), Interim Action Work Plan (LAI, 2020c), the Engineering Design Report (LAI, 2020b), and associated authorizing permits.
 See the As-Built Restoration Monitoring Report (Shannon & Wilson, 2022) for additional regulatory background.

-This Year 2 monitoring report documents the progress of the Project towards achievement of the performance standards.
+This Year 3 monitoring report documents the progress of the Project towards achievement of the performance standards, as set forth in the Project Restoration Plan.

 2 LOCATION